-"It is not a rewriting of LEED into code language," said USGBC board member Mark MacCracken, vice chair of the standard committee and CEO of a thermal energy storage equipment maker in Fair Lawn, N.J.
-"It certainly has many fundamental elements of the USGBC and LEED in it, but there was a concerted effort to consider other elements of green building, and we've taken those comments quite seriously."
+"It is not a rewriting of LEED into code language," said USGBC board member Mark MacCracken, vice chair of the standard committee.
+"It certainly has many fundamental elements of the USGBC and LEED in it, but there was a concerted effort to consider other elements of green building."